kangjian99/srt_timeshift/README.md

 # srt_timeshift
 Shift time of srt subtitle file, like 3000ms, -5500ms.

-Run the py file in your Python env.
+Change the srt filename and delay_milliseconds variants first, then run the py file in your Python env.

 Srt file format example: